jurgen-kluft/callocator/README.md

 ## Component Allocator

-The idea behind this allocator is that we can have 'entities' that have components.
+The idea behind this allocator is that we can have an 'entity' with components (note: entity doesn't really exist).
 This enables associating components (data) in a dynamic way which means that you can add and remove components at runtime.
-This is useful for example in game development where you have entities that have components like position, velocity, etc. But also for other things like a graph with node and edges where you want the graph to use to optimize different data sets, you can now create a GraphEdge as an object and decorate it with components that are part of your data-set.
+This is useful for example in game development where you have entities that have components like position, velocity, etc. But also for other things like a graph with node and edges where you want the graph to use different data sets, you can now create a GraphEdge as an object and decorate it with components that are part of such a data-set.

 ## Frame Allocator